 Welcome to the LabelValue Design Tips Mini-Series.
 In this series we will be going over some tips and tricks that we feel could be useful when you are designing your next label artwork.
-These articles will go over general design information, as well as tutorials on using Adobe Illustrator, which is the software of choice when designing for print.
-As always, if you have questions about your label or need some design help, we’re just a phone call or e-mail away!
-Email us at firstname.lastname@example.org, address the email to Graphics Team, and we’ll be sure to answer your question.
+These articles will go over general design information, as well as tutorials on using Adobe Illustrator, which is one of the main softwares of choice when designing for print.
+As always, if you have questions about your label or need some design help, we're just a phone call or e-mail away!
+Email us at firstname.lastname@example.org, address the email to Graphics Team, and we'll be sure to answer your question.
 We may even write up a tutorial on it!

 Design Tip #1: Tracing objects with the pen tool in Adobe Illustrator

 In Part 1, we will go over how to trace over images with the pen tool and how to use the reflect feature.
 This is especially useful when converting raster images into vector objects that can be scaled and redesigned.

 Tracing an object with the pen tool can be done with any symmetrical object.

 For this example, we are going to be using a bottle.

 GETTING STARTED TIP 1: First, you want to place the image of your choice into illustrator.

 GETTING STARTED TIP 2: Next, you want to lock and dim your image so you can see what you’re doing without moving the image accidentally.
 Once you have your image imported and selected, you need to lock the layer so that you don’t accidentally move the image while tracing it.
 Bring up the layers panel by going to Window > Layers.
 Lock the layers by double clicking the preview thumbnail of the image in the layers tab.
 This will bring up a new window with a few options, check the Lock box and the dim Images to: 50%.

 Now it’s time to learn how to trace using Illustrator!